Medicaid vs. Medicare: Key Differences Explained

 When a dual-eligible person receives a Medicare-covered service, Medicare pays first.
 Medicaid pays last — picking up deductibles, coinsurance, and copayments that Medicare leaves behind.
 Per medicare.gov, if a person qualifies for full-benefit Medicaid, the state will pay their Medicare Part B monthly premium.
 Depending on the level of Medicaid coverage, the state may also cover Part A premiums, deductibles, and all cost-sharing.

-Dual eligibles also automatically qualify for Extra Help (also called the Low Income Subsidy) with Part D prescription drug costs.
-This subsidy can be worth thousands of dollars per year in reduced drug costs.
+Dual eligibles also automatically qualify for Extra Help (also called the Low Income Subsidy) with Part D prescription drug costs — a subsidy that can be worth thousands of dollars per year in reduced drug costs.

 A hypothetical example: Maria is 68 years old, on Medicare, and has a monthly income of $1,100 — below 100% FPL.
 She qualifies for both Medicare and full-benefit Medicaid.
-Medicare covers her hospitalizations and doctor visits; Medicaid pays her Part B premium (about $185/month), eliminates her Medicare deductibles, and covers nursing home care if she ever needs it.
-Without Medicaid, she would face those costs on her $1,100/month income.
+Medicare covers her hospitalizations and doctor visits; Medicaid pays her Part B premium ($202.90/month in 2026), eliminates her Medicare deductibles, and covers nursing home care if she ever needs it.

 Medicare Savings Programs: Medicaid help for Medicare costs